awsdocs/amazon-personalize-developer-guide/doc_source/domain-dataset-groups.md

 1. Import your data into an Amazon Personalize dataset and record real\-time event data from user interactions with items\.

 1. When you have collected enough data, create recommenders for each of your use cases\.
-All use cases require the following before creating recommenders:
+Before you create a recommender, your interactions data must have the following:
    + At minimum 1000 interactions records from users interacting with items in your catalog\.
 These interactions can be from bulk imports, or streamed events, or both\.
    + At minimum 25 unique user IDs with at least 2 interactions for each\.